pstigenberg/react-golang-boilerplate/README.md

 ### web

 The web folder contains the web project including the nginx that serves the web part of the solution.
 The web is based on react/redux and for this I have used a boilerplate called React Slingshot.
-Since this is a lightweight test project I have removed quite a lot from the boilerplatd, such as unnessessary things like unit testing.
+Since this is a lightweight test project I have removed quite a lot from the boilerplate, such as unnecessary things like unit testing.
 Another notable change is that everything connected to hot-reload is removed and the reason for this is the fact that everything in this project is served by nginx, not webpack.

 The web solution contains a few files and a index page that fetches it's settings from the api.
 Just to make sure that everything works.